tikv/tikv/docs/op-guide/ansible-deployment-scale.md

 This section describes how to increase the capacity of a TiKV cluster by adding a TiKV or PD node.

-### Add a TiKV node
+### Add TiKV nodes

-For example, if you want to add a TiKV node (node101) with the IP address `172.16.10.101`, take the following steps:
+For example, if you want to add two TiKV nodes (node101, node102) with the IP addresses `172.16.10.101` and `172.16.10.102`, take the following steps:

-1. Edit the `inventory.ini` file and append the node information:
+1. Edit the `inventory.ini` file and append the TiKV node information in `tikv_servers`:

     ```ini
     [tidb_servers]